kyhomelab/kyhomelab.github.io/_posts/2024-06-13-Daily-Learning.md

 <br>
 The file that was quarantined was "f_00308a" with the file path "\AppData\Local\Google\Chrome\User Data\Profile 4\Cache\Cache_Data\f_00308a"
 Since it was quarantined there is no other action that needs be taken, since it was classified as a low threat, as well as automatically quarantined.
 If any new info comes up about this, i'll put it here.
+___

+I was assigned my first project today.
+I had pitched the idea 6/17 about the use of [Scribe](https://scribehow.com/) I was doing documentation on setting up new computers, and assigning them to someone.
+Our asset manager is online, and when documenting steps for how to, where to click, etc etc, I remembered an application called Scribe.
+Signed up for a new account, used the extension, and had showed my manager what it can do, and the usefulness of it.

+He told me to create a task in Clickup, and now today, I'm tasked with reaching out to Sales and getting more information on the project.
+Here are the details of my first project:

+> Go ahead and see what pricing would look like for 15 users.
+>
+> For Scribe, look at the team pro plan and the enterprise plan (believe you have to reach out to sales for the enterprise option).
+>
+> If there are some competitive alternatives lets investigate those as well.
+>
+> Key focuses
+> - Export content into a format that we can easily import into our LMS system and Bookstack.
+> - Ability to capture both web and desktop processes
+>
+> Nice to Have
+> - SSO with SAML or Entra ID

+I reached out to sales, so we shall see how this little project will go.
+I'm all about streamlining processes and making things easier.

 #### June 17, 2024
 Today, did not do all too much.